 Training We leverage the pre-trained models provided by Raffel et al. (2019), referred to as the "Text-to-Text Transfer Transformer" (T5).
-These models were pre-trained on a multitask mixture including an unsupervised "span corruption" task on the C4 dataset as well as supervised translation, summarization, classification, and reading comprehension tasks.
-Note that none of the reading comprehension datasets used for pre-training T5 overlap with the question-answering datasets that we consider in this paper.
+The original T5 models were pre-trained on a multitask mixture including an unsupervised "span corruption" task on the C4 dataset as well as supervised translation, summarization, classification, and reading comprehension tasks.
+Note that none of the reading comprehension datasets used for pre-training T5 overlap with the question answering datasets that we consider in this paper.
 In order to measure how performance scales with model size, we perform experiments with the Base (220 million parameters), Large (770 million), 3B (3 billion), and 11B (11 billion) variants of T5.
-Given that the T5 models were pre-trained on a multitask mixture, we were interested to see whether models trained only on unlabeled data attained similar performance on closed-book question answering.
-To measure this, we also measured performance using the "T5.1.1" checkpoints which were pre-trained on unlabeled data only.
-We describe the results from using these checkpoints in detail in appendix D.
+Given that the T5 models were pre-trained on a multitask mixture including question answering, we also report performance using the "T5.1.1" checkpoints, which were pre-trained on unlabeled data only.3

-For fine-tuning, we follow the procedure used in Raffel et al. (2019) without any additional hyperparameter tuning: We use the AdaFactor optimizer (Shazeer and Stern, 2018) with a constant learning rate of 0.001 and a 10% dropout rate.
-When monitoring performance on the validation split of each dataset we found that performance tended to increase quickly and then plateau.
-We therefore simply trained each model on 10,000 batches with 196,608 tokens each on the train and validation sets and evaluated the final checkpoint on https://github.com/google-research/ text-to-text-transfer-transformer/blob/ master/released\checkpoints.md the test set.
-Note that Natural Questions has a private test set, so standard practice on the opendomain variant is to report performance on the validation set and use a held-out portion of the training set for hyperparameter tuning and model selection.
-We decoded the model's predictions by choosing the most likely token at each timestep.
-To map question-answering tasks to the text-totext format, we simply feed the question with a task-specific prefix into the model as input and train it to predict the literal answer text as output.
+For fine-tuning the T5 checkpoints, we follow the procedure used in Raffel et al. (2019) without any additional hyperparameter tuning: We use the AdaFactor optimizer (Shazeer and Stern, 2018) with a constant learning rate of 0.001, 10% dropout rate, and a batch size of 196,608 tokens.
+We halve the batch and double the dropout rate for WebQuestions due to its small size.
+For the T5.1.1 checkpoints, we follow the same procedure but with a dropout rate of 5% for all three datasets.

+3https://goo.gle/t5-checkpoints

+For evaluation, we follow the procedure used in Lee et al. (2019): for each dataset, we hold out 10% of the training set as a validation split, finetune a model from the remaining 90% of examples, and select the best-performing checkpoint for final evaluation on the test set.
+While we chose to train for 20,000 steps, our validation accuracy typically plateaued after only a few hundred steps and showed no signs of overfitting.

+We decode the model's predictions by choosing the most likely token at each timestep.
+To map question answering tasks to the text-to-text format, we simply feed the question with a task-specific prefix into the model as input and train it to predict the literal answer text as output.

-Recently, Guu et al. (2020) found that a "salient span masking" (SSM) pre-training objective produced substantially better results in open-domain question answering.
+Salient Span Masking Recently, Guu et al. (2020) found that a "salient span masking" (SSM) pre-training objective produced substantially better results in open-domain question answering.
 This approach first uses BERT (Devlin et al., 2018) to mine sentences that contain salient spans (named entities and dates) from Wikipedia.
-The question-answering model is then pre-trained to reconstruct masked-out spans from these mined sentences, which Guu et al. (2020) hypothesize helps the model "focus on problems that require world knowledge".
-We experimented with using the same SSM data and objective to continue pre-training the T5-11B checkpoint for 100,000 additional steps before finetuning it for question-answering.
+The question answering model is then pre-trained to reconstruct masked-out spans from these sentences, which Guu et al. (2020) hypothesize helps the model "focus on problems that require world knowledge".
+We experimented with using the same SSM data and objective to continue pre-training the T5 checkpoints for 100,000 additional steps before fine-tuning for question answering.